HISTORY OF PASCO COUNTY, FLORIDA

 According to one source, the first African-American

 settlers in the area came around 1924 from Georgia.
-They lived in the Pine Hill section of New
+They lived in an area we now call

 A letter in the New Port Richey Press of Oct.
 17, 1924,